Mandaris-LLC/react-native-navigation-full-circle/README.md

       {
         title: 'Edit', // for a textual button, provide the button title (label)
         id: 'edit', // id for this button, given in onNavigatorEvent(event) to help understand which button was clicked
-        testID: 'e2e_rules' // optional, used to locate this view in end-to-end tests },
+        testID: 'e2e_rules', // optional, used to locate this view in end-to-end tests
+        disabled: true // optional, used to disable the button (appears faded and doesn't interact) },
       {
         icon: require('../../img/navicon_add.png'), // for icon button, provide the local image asset name